anamhira47/book-reviews/README.md

 A series of book reviews written by me, on books I have read.

-Now I just need to make a convolutional neural network to translate this into latex code. :)
+Now I just need to make a convolutional neural network to translate my messing handwriting into latex code. :)

 Book Reviews Are as follows: